usefang/PS2RI/ps2r/README.md

 # Sentiment-oriented Sarcasm Integration for Video Sentiment Analysis Enhancement with Sarcasm Assistance
-## Pretrained Models
-For visual encoder and acoustic encoder, we use the pre-trained weights in HKT.
-The weights file can be downloaded in https://github.com/matalvepu/HKT

 ## Training

 You can run the below code to train PS2RI: